 There's loads of space per day for all your notes and dosage instructions, and the paper quality is meant to be excellent.
 Don't worry if it says you'll receive a “2019” planner (which, according to reviews, does happen): it's undated, so it won't matter.

 The planner also comes with an expandable back folder pocket, which will come in handy for any forms you're expected to bring to appointments.

 Aaaaand… HOLD THE GODDAMN PHONE: a “small ruler” is included!!!
-I jest, but it's entirely possible you plan to measure for miniature curtains in the near future.Buy now on Amazon UK
+I jest, but I guess it's possible you're in Year 6 and learning how to measure the diameter of a circle.

 While I prefer having a dedicated “space” to represent each day, you could probably make do with a regular notepad if you prefer – although I think you'll have to be a fairly neat and tidy with how you write up information.

 Moleskine fans will love it because, well, it's made by Moleskine.
 This particular notepad has an “expandable inner pocket that contains the Moleskine history”, which means you'll have an organised IVF life AND a chance of winning the next pub quiz.
 Who doesn't love a mutil-use tool?

 This is a specialist IVF planner created by someone who's been through the process herself.